Service configuration options

 The SQL Agent service can run under two different account types, and the choice you make affects the agent's security boundary, network access, and performance:

-In Local System mode, be sure to select a Windows User account from your network for the Windows User Id in the Job Definitions in the Enterprise Manager.
+In Local System mode, select a Windows User account from your network for the Windows User ID in the job definition in Solution Manager.

 For information on configuring mapped network drives in the SQLAgent.ini file, see Using the InitializationScript and TerminationScript.
-For information on entering a Windows User, refer to Adding a Batch User for SQL in the Enterprise Manager online help.
+For information on adding a batch user for SQL, refer to Adding a Batch User for SQL in the OpCon online help.

 Run the SQL Agent as the Local System Account